KailaTheeNgineer/AccountingLedgerApplication/README.md

 - [Home Screen] (#Home)
 - [Ledger Screen] (#Ledger)
 - [Reports Screen] (#Reports)
-- [Summary] (#Project-Summary)
+- [Summary] (#Project)

 <a id="Home"></a>
 ### Home
 ![Ledger Home](src/main/resources/LedgerHome.png)
-*From the home screen, the user can select an option to view the ledger, add a deposit, or payment.*
+> *From the home screen, the user can select an option to view the ledger, add a deposit, or payment.*

+<a id="Ledger"></a>
 ## Ledger
 ![Ledger Screen](src/main/resources/LedgerScreen.png)
-*The ledger screen allows for the user to view all transactions, only payments, only deposits, or check reports for the ledger.*
+> *The ledger screen allows for the user to view all transactions, only payments, only deposits, or check reports for the ledger.*

 ![Display All Entries](src/main/resources/DisplayAllEntriesScreen.png)
-*The display for all entries reveals all the transactions that have been successfully completed.*
+> *The display for all entries reveals all the transactions that have been successfully completed.*

 ![Display Only Deposits](src/main/resources/AllDepositsScreen.png)
-*This screen reveals only the deposits made in the account.*
+> *This screen reveals only the deposits made in the account.*

 ![Display Only Payments](src/main/resources/AllPaymentScreen.png)
-*This screen reveals only the payments made in the account.*
+> *This screen reveals only the payments made in the account.*

+<a id="Reports"></a>
 ## Reports
 ![Display Report Screen](src/main/resources/ReportScreen.png)
-*This screen allows for the user to generate a report or search for transactions from a specific vendor*
+> *This screen allows for the user to generate a report or search for transactions from a specific vendor*

 ![Month to Date](src/main/resources/MonthtoDateReport.png)
-*Reveals the entries up to date with the current month*
+> *Reveals the entries up to date with the current month*

 ![Previous Month](src/main/resources/PrevmonthReport.png)
-*Reveals all entries from the previous month*
+> *Reveals all entries from the previous month*

 ![Year to Date](src/main/resources/YeartoDateReport.png)
-*Reveals all entries for the current year*
+> *Reveals all entries for the current year*

 ![Previous Year](src/main/resources/PreviousYearReport.png)
-*Reveals all entries from the year before*
+> *Reveals all entries from the year before*

 ![Search Vendor](src/main/resources/SearchVendor.png)
-*Allows user to search for all entries of a specific vendor*
+> *Allows user to search for all entries of a specific vendor*

+<a id="Project"></a>
 ## Project Summary

-### Interesting Piece of Code
+:bulb: **Interesting Piece of Code:** The all-exit loop.
 `if (input.equalsIgnoreCase("R")) {
 break;
 // Interesting piece of code
 // Because the if and else statements are also identical } else {
 break; }`
-*I used this statement for some screens to allow the user to go back with any key instead of 0 or R*
+> *I used this statement for some screens to allow the user to go back with any key instead of 0 or R*